dev0Guy/AdvancePython/ch1.md

 Similarly cython code compile and translate cython code into C extension moudle.
 So evrey code created by cython can be created by C extension as well.
 However, Cython is more limited than writing extension by hand.

+## Python Slow?
+Why?

+"""Python is an interpreted, high-level, general-purpose programming language.
+It is dynamically typed and garbage-collected."""